databio/pepatac/README.md

 With docker, you can use:
 ```
-docker run --rm -it {DOCKER_ARGS} databio/pepatac pipelines/ATACseq.py
+docker run --rm -it databio/pepatac pipelines/ATACseq.py
 ```

+Be sure to mount the volumes you need with `--volume`.

-To run on multiple samples, you can just write a loop to process each sample independently with the pipeline, or you can use *option 2*...
+To run on multiple samples, you can just write a loop to process each sample independently with the pipeline, or you can use...*looper*!

 ## 5.2 Running the pipeline through looper